-This subject provides an opportunity to undertake an inter-disciplinary group investigation of an urban development and/or environmental management project, bringing together a students understanding of development of a project brief, project implementation and final reporting and evaluation of a real world project.
+This subject provides an opportunity to undertake an inter-disciplinary group investigation of an urban development and/or environmental management project, bringing together each student’s understanding of development of a project brief, project implementation and final reporting and evaluation of a real world project.

 This subject is not available as a general elective.
 To be eligible for enrolment, the subject must be specified in the students’ program structure.